kevL/TccScripts/Readme.txt

 - Limitation recipes for Favored Souls and Spirit Shamans are now available
 - Fixed the icons for TCC arrows, bolts, bullets, shuriken, darts, throwing axes
 - Added blueprints for TCC non-masterwork arrows, bolts, bullets: Cold Iron, Alchemical Silver
-- Added blueprints for non-masterwork Ring and Adamantine Ring
+- Added blueprints for non-masterwork Ring and Adamantine Ring, and for Masterwork Sling
 - Added missing recipe for Spell Focus (Transmutation)
 - improvements to the tcc_scanner
 - Miscellaneous bugfixes